-Put-in-Bay News October 2017
+Put-in-Bay News October 2017 Everything You Missed!

-Mother Of Sorrows Time Capsule Sealed A Time Capsule, part of the Parishes 150th Jubilee celebration, which held family & religious memorabilia was sealed for 25 years, on Sunday, September 17, 2017.
-Silas Niese helped Deacon Michael Leahy put the Time Capsule in the cabinet, especially handcrafted from Island Ash, by Bob Glauser.
+Mother Of Sorrows Time Capsule Sealed A Time Capsule, part of the Parishes’ 150th Jubilee celebration, which held family & religious memorabilia, was sealed for 25 years on Sunday, September 17, 2017.
+Silas Niese helped Deacon Michael Leahy put the Time Capsule in the cabinet, especially handcrafted from Island Ash by Bob Glauser.
 A Hospitality Reception followed the Blessing in the Corner Stone, donated by Pauline Garsteck/Village Bakery, Stephanie Thanasiu, and others.

 Put-in-Bay News reports that Captain Joe Poplstein will be holding another Captain License Training class this month on the island.
-The class will start on October 9th and end October 20th.
+The class will start on October 9th and end on October 20th.
 Contact Joe at email@example.com for more information and specifics.

 Island Employee Alumni Reunion-Attention!
 All former island employees!
 Enjoy the island on Friday, Oct.
 20th, Saturday, Oct.
-21st and Sunday, Oct.
+21st, and Sunday, Oct.
 22nd, for “Homecoming Weekend.”
 Check out the Frosty Bar Facebook page for news and details.
-This is a great weekend for anyone who ever worked on Put-in-Bay to enjoy a fun weekend.
+This is a great weekend for anyone who worked on Put-in-Bay to enjoy a fun weekend.
 Spread the news!

-Heineman Winery Receives Award-Heineman Winery recently received an award at CIC on Catawba Island for being the third best winery in Ottawa County.
+Heineman Winery Receives Award-Heineman Winery recently received an award at CIC on Catawba Island for being the third-best winery in Ottawa County.

 New Advertiser this Month-Advertising for the first time this month is Piechocki’s Pro Carpet Cleaning.
-The owners are from Marblehead and are setting up appointments to come over to the island in November.
+The owners are from Marblehead and are setting up appointments to visit the island in November.
 They can save you money by dividing the ferry fare, plus they are pretty reasonable, which is good news.
 See their ad in this edition of the news for contact information.

-Jessica Warga & Eric Steffes Best wishes to Jessica Warga and Eric Steffes who were married on July 21st at Top of Nine at Hensville in Toledo, OH.
+MARRIED Jessica Warga & Eric Steffes Best wishes to Jessica Warga and Eric Steffes, who were married on July 21st at the top of Nine at Hensville in Toledo, OH.
 Jessica, the daughter of Dave and Jill Warga, of Mikes Dr. on East Point, is a 1st-grade teacher at Frank Elementary School in Perrysburg, OH.

-Jessica worked summers on the islands from 2005 to 2014 at various Put-in-Bay Restaurants including Cameo Pizza, Beer Barrel, Salty Rim, Axel & Harry’s, T&J’s Smokehouse and Splash.
+Jessica worked summers on the islands from 2005 to 2014 at various Put-in-Bay Restaurants, including Cameo Pizza, Beer Barrel, Salty Rim, Axel & Harry’s, T&J’s Smokehouse, and Splash.
 Eric, the son of Evelyn Steffes and Scott Steffes, is a mechanical engineer general manager for Aimco Manufacturing.
 The couple, who honeymooned in Cabo San Lucas, Mexico, resides in Perrysburg.

-Stanley J. Snider, Sr. 54, of Troy, OH, passed away the afternoon of August 26, 2017, after his battle with cancer and complications from surgery.
+Stanley J. Snider, Sr., 54, of Troy, OH, passed away on the afternoon of August 26, 2017, after his battle with cancer and complications from surgery.
 He was born December 10, 1962, the son of Larry L. and Ruth Ann (Hill) Snider in Troy, OH.
 He married Margaret “Marge” Wertenbach on April 17, 2009, and she survives.
 Stan worked for Put-in-Bay Township from 1991 to 2016.
-He also spent a number of years on the Put-in-Bay Volunteer Fire Department, as a VIP at the State Park, owning a cab company, being a bouncer and playing softball.
+He also spent a number of years on the Put-in-Bay Volunteer Fire Department, as a VIP at the State Park, owning a cab company, being a bouncer, and playing softball.

-He enjoyed collecting model trains, fishing and playing poker and euchre with his friends.
-Stan always had a smile, a story to tell or a helping hand if needed.
+He enjoyed collecting model trains, fishing, and playing poker and euchre with his friends.
+Stan always had a smile, a story, or a helping hand if needed.
 He loved his family and friends, and he had many.
 Surviving are his loving wife: Marge Wertenbach-Snider, son: Stanley J. Snider, Jr; sister: Liza (James) DeBoard; brother: James (Lisa) Snider; a half-sister: Mary Hill-Tomlinson; his two best friends, Scott Sullenburger and Steve Wintrow, and numerous aunts, uncles, nieces, and nephews.
-Visitation was held Wednesday, September 6th, in the Cornerstone Room at Mother of Sorrows Catholic Church.
-Graveside services were conducted at Maple Leaf Cemetery with Mother Mary Staley of St. Paul’s Episcopal Church officiating.
-Online condolences

-John’s stepson, Jason, said Webster died during the aftermath of ofHurricane Irma in Florida.
-John was recovering from hip surgery when hurricane Irma hit, knocking out power to his home for over a week, adding “I think that was the final straw for John.”
+John’s stepson, Jason, said Webster died during the aftermath of Hurricane Irma in Florida.
+John was recovering from hip surgery when Hurricane Irma hit, knocking out power to his home for over a week; adding, “I think that was the final straw for John.”
 John was preceded in death by a stepson, William Fox.
-He is survived by his wife, Willie Fox, Lake Placid, FL; two sons, Derek (Laura) Webster, OH and Jeremey (Jessie)Webster, OH; two daughters, Christine (Tom) Walsh, IL and Terri (Dr. Elbert) DeRubertis, IL; two stepsons, Jonathan Fox, OH and Jason Fox, OH; brother, Peter Stoltz, IL; 18 grandchildren and one great-grandson.
+He is survived by his wife, Willie Fox, Lake Placid, FL; two sons, Derek (Laura) Webster, OH, and Jeremey (Jessie)Webster, OH; two daughters, Christine (Tom) Walsh, IL, and Terri (Dr. Elbert) DeRubertis, IL; two stepsons, Jonathan Fox, OH and Jason Fox, OH; brother, Peter Stoltz, IL; 18 grandchildren and one great-grandson.

 Coletta Claire Whelan, 91, of Ft.
-Myers, FL passed away July 26, 2017 at Hope Hospice in Cape Coral, FL.
-Born January 18, 1926, in Cleveland to Arnold and Anne (nee: Murray) Granzier, she had been a longtime Rocky River resident before moving full time to Ft.
-Myers beach in 2002.
-Claire married John Whelan on July 30, 1960, atSt.
-Rose’s in Cleveland.
+Myers, FL, passed away July 26, 2017, at Hope Hospice in Cape Coral, FL.
+Born January 18, 1926, in Cleveland to Arnold and Anne (nee: Murray) Granzier, she had been a longtime Rocky River resident before moving full-time to Ft.
+Myers Beach in 2002.
+Claire married John Whelan on July 30, 1960, at St. Rose’s in Cleveland.
 She grew up in St. Rose’s Parish before moving to St. Christopher’s Parish for over 40 years.

-She loved her enormous extended family; her countless friends and every dog she met.
-Survivors include her husband John “Jack” Whelan of Westlake, OH and daughter Kathleen “Katie” Whelan of Phoenix, AZ.
+She loved her enormous extended family, her countless friends, and every dog she met.
+Survivors include her husband, John “Jack” Whelan of Westlake, OH, and daughter, Kathleen “Katie” Whelan of Phoenix, AZ.
 A memorial mass was held on Friday, Sept.
-15, 2017 at St. Malachi Parish in Cleveland.
-A private family burial will take place in St. Patrick Cemetery in Salineville, OH at a later date.
-Memorial donations can be sent to the Alzheimer’s Association Alzheimer’s Association P.O.
-Box 74924, Cleveland, OH 44194-1007 or to St. Malachi Monday Night Meal 2459 Washington Ave.
+15, 2017, at St. Malachi Parish in Cleveland.
+A private family burial will take place in St. Patrick Cemetery in Salineville, OH, at a later date.
+Memorial donations can be sent to the Alzheimer’s Association P.O.
+Box 74924, Cleveland, OH 44194-1007, or to St. Malachi Monday Night Meal, 2459 Washington Ave.
 Cleveland, OH 44113.